How to Buy Your First Car

 Determine How Much You Can Afford

 The first thing you should do is determine how much you want to borrow.
 You should calculate how much you are willing to spend on a new car based on how much you can afford to pay each month.
-A good rule of thumb is to spend only what you can easily pay over a three-year period.
+A good rule of thumb is to spend only what you can easily pay over three years.

 Naturally, how much you can afford to spend on a new car will determine what type of car you decide to purchase.
 Be realistic about what you can afford and don't stretch your budget too much.
 It is important to keep your budget top of mind when buying a car and not get swept away by the excitement, as it will help you avoid some of the mistakes people make when buying a car.